mahlenmorris/VCVRack/README.md

 ## BASICally
 A simple, somewhat familiar procedural programming language within the context of Rack.
-Can act as a sequencer or VCO or LFO's, and perform math on inputs to produce multiple outputs.
+Can act as a sequencer or VCO or LFO's, or can perform math on inputs to produce multiple outputs.
 Useful both for quickly trying out a transformation and efficient enough to use anywhere.
+You can edit the code while it's running!

 ### Examples

+TODO: Image of simple example.

+TODO: Link to patch file with numerous examples.

+TODO: video of different examples and their output

 ## Uses

+### Sequencer

+### Logic

+### Sample and Hold

+### Oscillator

+### Utility

 ## The Language
+### Setting Variables (i.e., Assignment)

+### WAIT Statements

+### Comments
+A single quote followed by a space indicate that the rest of the line will treated as a comment only to be read by the user.

+Some examples:

+    out2 = 3.250 ' A C4 note.
+    WAIT 200 ' Pause for 1/5 of a second.
+    ' Look, I'm live-coding!
+    ' Next line can be turned on just by removing the initial quote.
+    ' out1 = 2.3 * in1

+### IF Statements

+### FOR Loops

+### CONTINUE FOR and ALL

+### EXIT FOR and ALL

+### Other
+All of the OUTn outputs are limited to send values between -10V and 10V.
+Anything higher or lower will be locked down to

+BASICally is intended for the very casual user, with the hope that examples alone will suffice to suggest how programs can be written.
+Because of the UI limitations, detailed error reporting is difficult to provide.

+Since programs are typically *very* short, the language leans towards ease for the casual user.
+For that reason, the following lists a few surprising differences from more robust languages:
+* BASICally is case-insensitive.
+OUT1, oUt1, and out1 all refer to the same
+variable.
+I would certainly suggest you be consistent within in your programs, but the module won't insist on it.
+* Newlines do not matter, *except* that comments always end with a newline.
+* Indentation does not matter.
+That said, even short programs can benefit from the indentation demonstrated in the examples.

 ## Slightly Surprising Details

+### Implied WAIT 0 Statements

 ### Controls
+#### GOOD Light

+#### STYLE Knob

+#### RUN Button and Input

 ### Menu Options

 ### Bypass Behavior

+### Related Modules
+For strictly mathematical transformations, Frank Buss's [Formula](https://library.vcvrack.com/FrankBuss/Formula) is more straightforward and (at least in my brief testing) more CPU efficient module.

 ## Drifter
 Creates sequences of values that can slowly (or quickly) vary, like a series of